Respect the River

 Friendly to both fish and people, Respect the River works on two fronts: education and restoration.
 The program uses River Rangers, newspaper and radio ads, brochures, and interpretive signs in combination with restoration treatments such as fence and boulder barriers, scarification, and re-vegetation.
 Education provides recreationists with an opportunity to be stewards of public lands and protects the investment of improving habitat.

-River Ranger Program Through funding from the Resource Advisory Committee, the Forest Service hired a River Ranger to patrol the North Fork of the Coeur d’Alene River.
-In addition to enforcing rules while on patrol, the River Ranger handed out educational materials and safety messages.
+In 2012, the Forest Service hired a River Ranger to patrol the North Fork of the Coeur d’Alene River to enforce rules and hand out educational materials and safety messages.
+After several seasons, awareness of responsible use has grown and recreationists are taking more pride in their river resource.

 Signs and Brochures

-“Respect the River” signs and brochures were designed and distributed.
-Signs were hung on bulletin boards located on Forest Service land while brochures were handed out to river visitors and local businesses.
+“Respect the River” signs and brochures have been designed and distributed.
+Signs are posted on bulletin boards located on Forest Service land and brochures are handed out to river visitors and local businesses.

-The North Fork Coeur d’Alene River Watershed Advisory Group (WAG) in partnership with the Forest Service sponsored the first annual River Clean-Up Day on September 15, 2012.
-Over 40 volunteers helped remove cans, glass, garbage, and debris along eighteen miles of the North Fork Coeur d’Alene River.
+The North Fork Coeur d’Alene River Watershed Advisory Group (WAG) in partnership with the Forest Service has sponsored three well-attended River Clean-Up Days since 2012.
+Volunteers have helped remove cans, glass, garbage, and debris in and along about 20 miles of the North Fork Coeur d’Alene River.

 Two recycling bins, each able to hold two 50 gallon barrels, were constructed as a volunteer project by a Boy Scout Troup from Western Washington.
-Each summer, these will be placed at two locations along the lower section of the North Fork Coeur d’Alene River where a majority of river tubers and boaters gather.
+Each summer, these are currently placed at Albert's Landing along the lower section of North Fork Coeur d’Alene River where many river tubers and boaters take out.

 Mesh Recycling Bags

 Donations were sought from local distributors for mesh recycling bags.
 Multiple distributors donated bags for Respect the River.
-These bags can be used by tubers and floaters for cans and trash while on the water.
-These mesh bags will be distributed to recreationists during the summer of 2013.
+These bags are distributed to recreationists to use for cans and trash while tubing or floating on the water.

-To learn more about the Respect the River Program please contact us!
+To learn more about Respect the River and participate, please contact us!

 Coeur d’Alene River Ranger District